karetkaz/Cmpl/extras/Reference/Language.md

 while floating point literals can be specified only in decimal format.

 #### Decimal prefix
-The following prefixes may be used to specify the radix of a literal:
+The following prefixes may be used to specify the radix of an integer:
 * binary: `0b` or `0B`
 * octal: `0` or `0o` or `0O`
 * hexadecimal: `0x` or `0X`